 The increasing use of complex systems in Internet services, fiber-optic lines and other cabling techniques should ensure reliable growth in the cable industry, reported the U.S. Bureau of Labor Statistics (BLS).
-As of 2012, there were approximately 135,000 telecommunications line installers and repairers employed nationally.
 The BLS also stated that the median annual wage for these professionals in May of 2015 was $52,920 (www.bls.gov).

 Continuing Education Information